coupergateway/couper/docs/website/content/2.configuration/4.block/jwt.md

   },
   {
     "default": "",
     "description": "Mapping of roles to granted permissions.
 Non-mapped roles can be assigned with `*` to specific permissions.
-Mutually exclusive with `beta_roles_map_file`.", "name": "beta_roles_map",
+Mutually exclusive with `roles_map_file`.", "name": "beta_roles_map",
     "type": "object"
-  },
-  {
-    "default": "",
-    "description": "Reference to JSON file containing role mappings.
-Mutually exclusive with `beta_roles_map`.
-See `beta_roles_map` for more information.", "name": "beta_roles_map_file",
-    "type": "string"
   },
   {
     "default": "",